Which part of Oahu should you stay on?

 Waikiki/Honolulu

 Waikiki is where most visitors to Oahu stay, and for good reasons.
 When I need a staycation, I love to go down to Waikiki for an evening or sometimes for an entire weekend.
-Everything is one place, and there are many different hotels and resorts in all different price ranges.
-There are luxury resorts right on the beach, and there are cheaper hotels a few blocks away.
+Everything is in one place, and there are many different hotels and resorts in all different price ranges.
+There are luxury resorts right on the beach and cheaper hotels a few blocks away.
 Views from some of these resorts are simply stunning, with the gorgeous ocean waters and Diamond Head in the distance.

 Almost every visitor to Oahu wants to visit Pearl Harbor, which is about a half hour from Waikiki, depending on traffic.